GStreamer/cerbero/README.md

 $ ./cerbero-uninstalled -v variantname1 -v variantname2 [-c ...] package gstreamer-1.0
 ```

-To explicitly disable a variant, use `novariantname` instead.
+To explicitly **disable** a variant, use `novariantname` instead,
+e.g. `-v norust` to disable Rust support and building of the Rust plugins.

 In the case of multiple enabling/disable of the same variant, then the last
 condition on the command line will take effect.  e.g. if novariantname is last